Long gone are the days when we might have jumped to the assumption that an incident of bullying was the preserve of the playground.

 Recent years have seen a huge rise in the number of allegations of bullying in a professional setting, and as we well know from the current news commentary, the matter of bullying can rear its head in landscapes as diverse as the corridors of political power, to none other than the royal household.

 While no manager would ever want to find themselves witnessing allegations of this nature ‘on their watch’, it’s worth acknowledging that whether a company is large or small, has staff working alongside each other or remotely, or has an exemplary record for historic employee retention, situations can, and do, arise.

-Bullying means different things to different people, so managers should be continually mindful that their employee might feel they have grounds to cite an issue if, for example:
+Bullying means different things to different people and is not specifically defined in UK employment law.
+It is often summarised as offensive, intimidating or malicious behaviour, so managers should be continually mindful that their employee might feel they have grounds to cite an issue if, for example:

 - They feel disrespected;

 - They consider themselves to have been humiliated; and /or

 - They have been made to feel fearful or sad.